leettools-dev/leettools/README.md

 # Then run the command with the -e option to specify the .env file to use
 % leet flow -e .env.ollama -t answer -q "How does GraphRAG work?" -k graphrag -l info
 ```

+An example of using the DeepSeek API is described [here](docs/deepseek.md).

 # Main Components